Lightning Over Prince George

 The Aircraft.

-The Lockheed F-5G "Lightning", (photo-reconnaissance version of the P-38L-5) Serial Number 8300, bearing Canadian Nationality and Registration Marks CF-HSC was built in 1943.
+The Lockheed F-5G Lightning, (photo-reconnaissance version of the P-38L-5) Serial Number 8300, bearing Canadian Nationality and Registration Marks CF-HSC was built in 1943.
 It had a wingspan of 52 ft.
 (15.86 m), a length of 37 ft.
 10in.
 (11.53 m), and a height of 12 ft.
 10 in.
 (3.9 m).
 It was powered by two 1,475 hp Allison V-1710-111 (F30R) (starboard) and V-1710-113 (F30L) (port) twelve-cylinder Vee liquid cooled engines with clockwise and anti-clockwise drive respectively.
-(These figures are related to factory finished aircraft.)
+(These figures are related to factory-finished aircraft.)

 The length of the aircraft was probably longer than indicated above because further modification was done to the nose section to accommodate the navigator/photographer and modern camera equipment.
-A piggy-back seat was also installed behind the pilot's seat.
+A piggyback seat was also installed behind the pilot's seat

 CF-HSC was removed from the Register on September 26, 1956.